 Call the Parish Office immediately if you need to schedule a funeral.

 Funeral arrangements are made in consultation with the funeral home and family.

 St. Justin Martyr has an active Funeral Ministry that assists the pastor in making the family more welcomed by our parish at a time of grieving.
-We assist at various parts of the Liturgy, as Extra-Ordinary Ministers of the Eucharist and greeters.
+We assist at various parts of the Liturgy, as Extra-Ordinary Ministers of Holy Communion and greeters.
 Families are also given the option of having a booklet created for their loved one’s Mass.
 We welcome help with typing, hosts, adult servers and people to send cards.
 Please contact Beth Rossetti to become involved, 440-946-1177 or email@example.com.

 Contact: Fr.
 Kevin, 440-946-1177 or Seminary Vocation Office, 440-943-7660